CMU-313/CMU-313.github.io/docs/projects/P1/github.md

     **Pull request descriptions** should describe what changes have been made in more detail and how the changes have been tested.

-[Link the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) you created to the pull request by using the linking keywords in the PR description, then click on the green "Create pull request" button.
+Link the issue you created initially to the PR by using the [linking keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in the PR description, then click on the green "Create pull request" button.

 Notice that the GitHub action workflow runs automatically once you create the pull request!
 You should check that the relevant test case to your fix now passes.

 ## Check GitHub Actions
-- Click on the **Actions** tab.
+Click on the **Actions** tab.
 If you have resolved all the issues correctly, the tests should now pass, and a green check should show